CarlosBroman/CarlosBroman/README.md

 - 👋 Hi, I’m @CarlosBroman.
 I have a bachelor in Biotechnology 🧬 and I just graduated from my Marine Biotech MSc 🦈.
 - 🌍 From Barcelona, Spain.
+I travelled around Europe (and Japan!).
 - 👀 My interests lie in the intersection of biotechnology and computer science.
 - 🌱 Currently, I am focused on expanding my knowledge in web development ⌨️, Python programming 🐍, and creating Android apps!
 - 💞️ I’m actively seeking collaboration opportunities where I can enhance my skills, particularly those related to Life Sciences, such as drug discovery 💊.